Ministry of Ecological Transition (France): Competencies

 The ministry is responsible for the country's environmental policy (preservation of biodiversity, Climate Kyoto Protocol application, environmental control of industries), transportation (air, road, railway and sea regulation departments), national parks and housing policy.
 The ministry distributes funds to research agencies or councils.
 As of 2017, the ministry is also responsible for energy policy.

 Attached officeholders

 Transports

-The Minister delegate of Transport, currently Jean-Baptiste Djebbari, is in charge of transport policy.
+The Minister delegate of Transport, currently Philippe Tabarot, is in charge of transport policy.

 Housing

-The Minister delegate of Housing, currently Emmanuelle Wargon, is in charge of housing policy.
+The Minister delegate of Housing, currently Vincent Jeanbrun, is in charge of housing policy.

 Biodiversity

-The Secretary of State in charge of Biodiversity, currently Bérangère Abba, is in charge of biodiversity policy.
+The Secretary of State in charge of Biodiversity is in charge of biodiversity policy.
+There is currently no such officeholder.